2020-DEV-AUG/TennisKata/README.md

 	1. Open TennisKata.xcodeproj file in Xcode
 	2. Select "TennisKata" target and select any iPhone simulator
 	3. Build and Run It should run in iPhone simulator.
-About application usage add another README.md file in the project
+About application usage added another README.md file in the project